 24 Fascinating Facts That Prove Fish Are Superior Beings

 Fish are superior beings, a term used to describe them years ago by a forward-thinking 10-year-old who recognized their amazing abilities, even though they’re misunderstood by most humans.
 Every year, trillions of these smart, social animals are killed.
 They’re hauled up in massive nets from their aquatic homes, crushed by overwhelming pressure, and left to suffocate slowly in terror.
 Nearly half of the fish used for food come from factory aquafarms, where they spend their lives in cramped, filthy enclosures.
-Investigations by PETA and our affiliates into the seedy pet industry have uncovered appalling neglect of fish even before they reach stores.
+Investigations by PETA entities into the seedy pet industry have uncovered appalling neglect of fish even before they reach stores.

 Did you know that research indicates that humans and other vertebrates actually descended from fish?
 Scientists believe that certain fish headed landward roughly 370 million years ago as primitive, lizard-like animals called tetrapods.
 With their superior adaptability, our aquatic ancestors gradually evolved limbs from fins and lungs from gills.

 Learning about fish helps combat speciesism, the supremacist worldview that leads humans to treat animals as objects rather than individuals.
 When you discover all the ways that fish are superior beings, you’ll never look down on them again.

 Check Out the 24 Fascinating Facts Below to Learn Why Fish Are Superior Beings: